 Many women with bacterial vaginosis don't have symptoms.
 The most common symptom is an increase in vaginal discharge.
 The discharge often has a fishy smell.

 Women who have this problem during pregnancy have a higher chance of miscarriage, early delivery, and an infection after delivery.
 So it's important for pregnant women with symptoms to be tested.

 Tests for bacterial vaginosis include:

 - Wet mount.
 A sample of vaginal discharge is checked for bacteria, white blood cells, and unusual cells called clue cells.
 If clue cells are present, it means you may have bacterial vaginosis.

 - Whiff test.
 A sample of discharge is checked to see if a strong fishy odor is created when a special solution is added.
 A fishy odor usually means you have bacterial vaginosis.

 - Vaginal pH.
 The pH of a sample of vaginal discharge is measured.
 Bacterial vaginosis often causes a pH that is higher than normal.

 - Oligonucleotide probe.
 A sample of vaginal discharge is tested for the genetic material, or DNA, of this bacteria.
 This test is not often used.

 Why It Is Done

-to help find the cause of an abnormal vaginal discharge or other symptoms of a
+Tests for bacterial vaginosis are done to help find the cause of symptoms such as abnormal vaginal discharge, irritation, or pain.